 COVID-19 and the delayed or canceled seasons have put a lot of pressure on high school children hoping to obtain sports scholarships.
 While it may be tempting to push your child to catch up and stand out by taking risks to win the game or take the medal, it’s not a risk worth taking.
 You may put your child in physical danger and could derail a budding sporting future before it gets back on track.
 Instead, let your child ease back into their sport and proceed toward their goals at a steady and safe pace.

-If you need a civil attorney to pursue sports-related injuries, contact the team at Sloat, Nicholson & Hoover, P.C. at (303) 447-1144, and we’ll tell you more about the legal services we offer parents and students in Boulder and along the Front Range.
+If you need a civil legal practitioner to pursue sports-related injuries, contact the team at Sloat, Nicholson & Hoover, P.C., and we’ll tell you more about the legal services we offer parents and students in Boulder and along the Front Range.

 Articles and information to keep you up to date on personal injury news.